Asian Women's Champions League: A chance to accelerate – DW – 08/23/2024

 While the first edition of the Champions League is important, what really matters is how things will look in five or 10 years' time.

-"And ideally, every club in those top leagues will have a roster of full-time professional players."

 However, the former Australia international is concerned about the danger of this tournament steering the women's game in Asia in the direction of Europe's male equivalent.
-There, clubs that qualify continuously for the Champions League gain considerable financial advantages over their domestic rivals and this can have implications for the competitiveness of their own leagues.
+There, clubs that qualify continuously for the Champions League gain considerable financial advantages over their domestic rivals, which can have implications for the competitiveness of their own leagues.

-"All the top leagues in Asia are still developing, and face challenges such as the gap between top and bottom," Dodd said.

 Just the beginning?